zentrocdot/LibreOffice/README.md

 I demonstrate this procedure by adding language support for my favorite languages German, Italian and French.
 Other languages can be added in the same way by other users.

+# Starting point

+The starting point for the installation is [1].

 # See also

 [1] wiki.documentfoundation.org/Development/BuildingOnLinux